-Co-requisite: ELEC3241 or MEDE2500 Mutually exclusive with: ELEC2205 Assessment: 15% practical work, 0% continuous assessment, 85% examination
+Co-requisite: ELEC3241 Signals and linear systems Mutually exclusive with: ELEC2205 Assessment: 15% practical work, 85% examination

 ELEC3247 Engineering electromagnetism (6 credits)

 The objective of this course is to offer comprehensive understanding in electromagnetics including topics of Maxwell's Equations, property of matters, wave propagation, wave reflection and transmission as well as important electromagnetic theorems.
 With the knowledge on the topics, students can have the ability to understand the physics and details of other courses and technologies such as microwave engineering, optoelectronics, photonics etc.